amaynez/Make.com-to-AWS/README.md

 ### Add resources to your application

-The application template uses AWS Serverless Application Model (AWS SAM) to define application resources.
+These applications use AWS Serverless Application Model (AWS SAM) to define application resources.
 AWS SAM is an extension of AWS CloudFormation with a simpler syntax for configuring common serverless application resources such as functions, triggers, and APIs.
 For resources not included in [the SAM specification](https://github.com/awslabs/serverless-application-model/blob/master/versions/2016-10-31.md), you can use standard [AWS CloudFormation](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-template-resource-type-ref.html) resource types.

 ### Build your Docker image